genechain-io/docs/Staking.md

-**Please note:** This wiki is for **Adenine TESTNET** right now.
-However, the main genenet won't differ much from adenine testnet.
-You can still get enough information on how to interact with the main genenet.
-This wiki will also be updated soon after the main genenet is released.

 # Ribose Staking HowTo
 Staking can be accomplished by calling the `stake` method of the Ribose system contract.
 You can find more information in the contract [source code](https://github.com/genechain-io/system-contract/blob/master/contracts/Ribose.sol).